Ireland’s AI revolution: Minister Pat Breen hosts Digital 9 EU conference

 Patients never access these drugs that don’t survive regulatory approval, and the ones that do are required to absorb the cost of the failure of the other nine, resulting in medicines ending up exorbitantly priced and unaffordable.

-“What [Nuritas] can do is reduce discovery down to one year.”
-The increased bioactivity of these peptides – 80pc, according to Dr Kiernan – also could potentially address this major pain point for the industry.
+“What [Nuritas] can do is reduce discovery down to one year,” said Kiernan.
+The increased bioactivity of these peptides – 80pc, according to Kiernan – also could potentially address this major pain point for the industry.

 Can bots weed out fake news?

-Aylien helps companies, the company’s founder and CEO Parsa Ghafari explained, “understand human-generated content the same way humans would using artificial intelligence and machine learning.”
+Aylien helps companies, founder and CEO Parsa Ghaffari explained, “understand human-generated content the same way humans would using artificial intelligence and machine learning”.

-The data tools produced by AI can extract insights and deliver salient data points on textual data, such as news articles; it can analyse not just content (who is mentioned, what products are mentioned), but also the sentiment of the article, and even detect bias.
+The data tools produced by AI can extract insights and deliver salient data points on text such as news articles.
+It can analyse content (who is mentioned, what products are mentioned) as well as the sentiment of the article, and even detect bias.

-“Recently, we did a project with Microsoft to detect the stance of journalists within news articles about various subjects … it’s hard to separate fact from opinion a lot of the time, so [we asked] how we can use this technology to separate facts from opinions and deliver [that distinction] to the end user.”
+“Recently, we did a project with Microsoft to detect the stance of journalists within news articles about various subjects,” said Ghaffari.“It’s hard to separate fact from opinion a lot of the time, so [we asked] how we can use this technology to separate facts from opinions and deliver [that distinction] to the end user.”

 Flying high with AI